eanutt1272v2/microlab-alife/README.md

 # MicroLab

 This repository contains the source Processing files for MicroLab, a particle simulation software that demonstrates complex emergent behavior and forms life-like structures.
-The project is currently under active development.

-## Features
+## Technologies

--   **Particle Simulation**: Simulates particles with emergent behaviors.
--   **Life-like Structures**: Demonstrates the formation of complex, self-organising patterns.
--   **Processing-based**: Built using the Processing development environment.
+-   Processing

-## Technologies Used

--   **Processing**: A flexible software sketchbook and a language for learning how to code within the context of the visual arts.

 ## Up and Running